(561) 270-0913

 What Damages Can You Pursue for Autism Caused by Tylenol Use?

 Like all other personal injury cases, you can pursue compensation for damages caused by Tylenol.
 Autism and other neurodevelopmental disorders can majorly alter the way your child’s life can progress, possibly leading to high costs for therapy and schooling.
-There’s also the way it can affect a parent’s life, with the emotional pain and suffering attached to seeing your child struggle.
+There’s also how it can affect a parent, with the emotional pain and suffering attached to seeing your child struggle.

-You can pursue two types of damages in a personal injury claim: economic damages and non-economic damages.
-Economic damages are those that have a monetary value attached to them, such as medical bills, lost wages, and funeral costs.
-Non-economic damages are intangible damages that do not have a monetary value, such as pain and suffering, loss of enjoyment of life, and loss of consortium.
+You can pursue two types of damages in a personal injury claim: economic and non-economic.
+Economic damages are those that have a monetary value attached to them.
+This can include medical bills, lost wages, and funeral costs.
+Non-economic damages are intangible damages without a monetary value, such as pain and suffering, mental anguish, and loss of consortium.

 The severity of your child’s autism determines how much compensation you could receive.
 Most mass tort cases do not go to trial and instead end with a settlement made out to each plaintiff.
 Early projections have plaintiffs receiving six figures from settlements for Tylenol autism lawsuits.